A Week-long Training Experience for Teachers

 Each day includes interactive lectures, activities and workshops applicable to teaching all ages.
-Over the years, we have developed an interactive, customized, mentorship model of learning, so that no matter how much background in permaculture and/or teaching an individual brings to this course, their knowledge will deepen.
+Over the years, we have developed a customized, mentorship model of learning, so that no matter how much background in permaculture and/or teaching an individual brings to this course, their knowledge will deepen.
 In fact, we have had course participants return to this course again and again!

 The course is experiential, modeling a diversity of teaching techniques while covering the following topics: